12 Beautiful Post and Beam Homes – Traditional Meets Modern

 Proving that post and beam homes don’t need to look like a traditional wooden home from the exterior, Country Cape is the ideal family home.

-With a large covered porch which is perfect for entertaining, and a carriage house around the back, this open plan home is packed with plenty of country charm including spectacular truss detail in the great room’s cathedral ceiling.
+With a large covered porch that is perfect for entertaining and a carriage house around the back, this open plan home is packed with plenty of country charm including spectacular truss detail in the great room’s cathedral ceiling.

-In the basement there are wrought irons doors which lead to an impressive wine cellar and tasting room.
-To the back of the property is a large porch which stretches the length of the room, with undisturbed views of the ocean.
+In the basement, there are wrought iron doors that lead to an impressive wine cellar and tasting room.
+To the back of the property is a large porch that stretches the length of the room, with undisturbed views of the ocean.

 #4.
 The Beachwood